 Indoor PE instruction will be offered during inclement weather or during days with dangerous air quality.
 The PE classroom will be disinfected after each class.

-A blacktop and field area will be zoned for PE.
+A field area will be zoned for PE.

 PE equipment will be sanitized after each class use.